Skip to content

 EcoTeam

 There are many ways that you can be environmentally responsible.
-Read the list of eco-tips, or check out our occasional bulletin boards on Sunday.
+Read the list of eco-tips, or check out our bulletin board in the back hallway.

-In each session, participants view a short TED Talk video and follow with discussion.
-This series is intended to inform, but just as importantly, encourage us to talk to one another about the climate emergency that we are in and learn what actions we can take to protect and heal the earth.
-Topics for the series are shown below.
-Participants can attend one or all of the series.
+5 youth, Amber and Fred planting a treeThe EcoTeam periodically invites speakers and schedules videos for discussion.
+The events are intended to inform, but just as importantly, encourage us to talk to one another about the climate situation that we are in and learn what actions we can take to protect and heal the earth.

-Common SolorNow you can go solar and help the earth by signing up for community solar as the Church Council has already done for the church and parsonage.
+Common SolorSeveral church members have installed rooftop solar panels, availing themselves of utility, federal and state rebates and tax credits (see https://www.cleanenergycapitalregion.org/solar for more information).
+But rooftop solar is not the only way to go solar and help the earth.
+Renters, homeowners and businesses can sign up for community solar as the Church Council has already done for the church and parsonage.
 You won’t need to install panels on your roof, pay an up-front cost or lock yourself into a long-term contract.
 Yet, you will be able to derive clean, pure energy from the sun and combat greenhouse gas emissions and you will see savings in your monthly electrical bills.
-National Grid will continue to provide back-up electricity when needed.
-If you would like more information or you have questions, please contact e.kevin.conley@gmail.com.
+Your utility provider, National Grid or NYSEG, will continue to provide back-up electricity when needed.

 Responsible Recycling